 In a traditional approach, technical description of a concept must be boring and mechanical.
 To engage the audience, it is valuable to connect it with something they already know.

-For example, the process of polyphase partition of a original filter is depicted in the figure below in a manner that the loading of zero input samples can easily be likened to dropping the yellow-coloured discs in a CONNECT4 game.
+For example, the process of polyphase partition of an original lowpass filter is depicted in the figure below in a manner that the loading of zero input samples can easily be likened to dropping the yellow-coloured discs in a CONNECT4 game.

 If I can be of any help, you can click here.